 Rents are high in Lisbon.
 If you are in a position to buy, you should.
 As with any hot property market and popular holiday destination, there are always benefits to buying rather than competing for rental property in the market with short-term holiday lets for tourists.

-Quality of life is fantastic
+Quality of life in Lisbon is fantastic

 Portugal is a country rich in culture and tradition that has year-round warm weather, stunning beaches and an abundance of fresh fish.
 These qualities make for a fantastic quality of life and it’s not surprising then, that Portugal is consistently voted as a top choice for people looking to retire or move abroad.